 Pieter De Beule

 Pieter holds an MSc degree in engineering physics from Ghent University, Belgium, and a PhD degree in physics from Imperial College London, UK, following research performed in the group of Prof. Paul French.
-He is member of the Optical Society of America (OSA), the Society of Photo-Optical Instrumentation Engineers (SPIE) and the Biophysical Society (BPS).
-He has contributed to twelve peer reviewed research articles, six international conference proceedings, four book chapters, and is the (co-)inventor on two international patent applications.
+He is a member of the Optical Society of America (OSA), the Society of Photo-Optical Instrumentation Engineers (SPIE) and the Biophysical Society (BPS).
+He has contributed to twelve peer-reviewed research articles, six international conference proceedings, four book chapters, and is the (co-)inventor on two international patent applications.

 - Viegas D, Fernandes E, Queirós R, Petrovykh DY and De Beule PAA